cmmr/rbiom/joss/paper.md

 observed counts, sample metadata, taxonomic mappings, and phylogenetic trees into data structures compatible with statistical testing and visualization.
-Rbiom makes it simple to turn these complex datasets into informative figures, bringing together the speed of C with the powerful statistics and elegant graphics of R.
+Rbiom makes it simple to turn these complex datasets into informative figures, using the powerful statistics and elegant graphics of R.

 # State of the Field